 Migrating to Hugo

 This blog was previously hosted in Github pages, and it used Jekyll to render the static pages.
 All the content was in markdown already, so it was relatively easy to migrate it to hugo.
 The content structure is relatively similar in both frameworks.
-I only had trouble with the syntax higlight for my code snippets, and with processing the template sass files to css.
+I only had trouble with the syntax highlight for my code snippets, and with processing the template sass files to CSS.